Swelling and pain on the side of a fingernail usually indicate an infection or injury affecting the nail fold or surrounding tissue.

 For minor discomfort without pus or severe redness:

-- Warm Soaks: Soaking your finger in warm water several times daily reduces swelling and helps drain mild infections.
+- Warm Soaks: Soaking your finger in warm water several times daily may reduce swelling and encourage drainage in mild cases.

-- Avoid Irritants: Keep fingers dry; avoid harsh chemicals until healed.
+- Avoid Irritants: Keep fingers dry and avoid harsh chemicals until healed.

-- Pain Relief: Over-the-counter analgesics like ibuprofen ease pain and inflammation.
+- Pain Relief: Over-the-counter analgesics like ibuprofen can ease pain and inflammation.

-- Nail Care: Trim nails straight across; avoid digging into corners.
+- Nail Care: Trim nails carefully and avoid digging into corners or picking at the cuticle.

-These measures often resolve early-stage issues within days.
+These measures often help early-stage irritation or mild inflammation settle within days.

 If Infection Persists: Medical Intervention

-- Antibiotics: Oral or topical antibiotics target bacterial infections causing paronychia.
+- Antibiotics: Oral or topical antibiotics may be used for bacterial infections causing acute paronychia.

 - I&D (Incision & Drainage): For abscesses with pus buildup under skin folds; performed by healthcare providers to relieve pressure.

-- Surgical Nail Removal: Reserved for severe ingrown nails where conservative care fails.
+- Partial Nail Procedures: Occasionally needed for severe or persistent ingrown nails when conservative care fails.

-Prompt treatment prevents complications such as permanent nail deformities.
+Prompt treatment helps prevent complications such as worsening infection, recurring inflammation, or nail deformity.

 The Importance of Proper Nail Hygiene to Prevent Recurrence